Jon Favreau’s Gnomes & Goblins VR game debuts on September 23 after 5 years of work

 “We’ve been working on it for four years,” Spiteri said.
 “You’re cooking a good meal, you do the best you can, you keep preparing the ingredients, you let things simmer for as long as possible.
 And then there’s a point in time when it’s time to get it out and serve the food.”

-Wevr has had other VR hits such as TheBlu, which transported people under the sea to be up close with sea turtles and whales.
+Wevr’s other VR hits include TheBlu, which transported people under the sea to experience sea turtles and whales up close.
 But the Favreau project is a big bet on the future of virtual reality.
-The experience isn’t huge, as it lasts maybe three or four hours.
-For a conventional 2D game, that isn’t much at all.
-But for VR experiences, it’s kind of an opus.
+The experience lasts maybe three or four hours, which isn’t much at all for a conventional 2D game But for VR experiences, it’s kind of an opus.

-Around 50 people at Wevr worked on various stages of the product.
-And there were also teams at MWM and Golem Creations working at the same time.
+Around 50 people at Wevr worked on various stages of the product, along with teams at MWM and Golem Creations.

 “We had people from both games and films working on this together,” Rowell said.
 “That was very helpful to us.”

 Spiteri noted that the project spanned much of the modern history of VR, from the time before the big launches of the Oculus Rift and the HTC Vive in 2016.
-It survived those days of hype and then the trough of disappointment that followed the excessive hype.
+It survived those days of hype and then the trough of disappointment that followed.
 Rowell said the team soldiered on by thinking about the game as the beginning of a new franchise.

 “This is one of those interesting projects that outlasted other ones,” Spiteri said.
 “The journey of VR for us continues to be a labor of love and passion.
 We firmly believe in this space.
-We firmly believe in the visual storytelling space as well as the immersive space.
+We firmly believe in the visual storytelling space, as well as the immersive space.
 And we’ve learned a lot about making VR through TheBlu, location-based entertainment, and now this larger product.
 VR has continued to evolve.
 The hardware has been progressing every year.
 We’re seeing a much broader range of titles.
 We are big believers in it, and I think we have to just keep riding the waves, one after another.”

 Spiteri said he is looking forward to new industry developments at the upcoming Facebook Connect event on September 16.